-The RESIDENT may rescind the contract by giving written notice to ThriveMore within thirty (30) days following the later of the execution of the contract or the receipt of a disclosure statement that meets the requirements of this section.
-The RESIDENT is not required to move into the facility during the thirty (30) day automatic rescission period.
-If such action is taken, the RESIDENT shall receive a full refund of any entrance fees paid within sixty (60) days following the receipt of the written notice.
-The RESIDENT to whom the contract pertains is not required to move into the community before the expiration of the thirty (30) day period.
-After the initial (30) day period following the payment of the full entrance fee but prior to occupancy, the RESIDENT may cancel the Agreement by giving thirty (30) days written notice to the Homes and receive a refund of the entrance fees paid less four percent (4%).
+The RESIDENT may cancel the Residence and Services Agreement within thirty (30) days following the latter of the execution of the contract or the receipt of a disclosure statement by giving written notice to ThriveMore, and the RESIDENT is not required to move into the facility during the above mentioned thirty (30) day automatic Rescission period.
+Under such circumstances, the RESIDENT would receive a full refund of any entrance fees paid.
+The RESIDENT will receive the "refund" within sixty (60) days following the receipt of the written notice.
+After the initial 30 day period following the payment of the full entrance fee but prior to occupancy, the RESIDENT may cancel the Agreement by giving ten (10) days written notice to ThriveMore and receive a refund of the entrance fees paid less 4% of the entrance fee for the standard contract.
 The refund will be paid within sixty (60) days following receipt of the written notice.
-Should a RESIDENT die before occupying an independent living unit in the facility, or if, on account of illness, injury, or incapacity, a RESIDENT would be precluded from occupying an independent living unit in the facility under the terms of the contract for continuing care, the contract is automatically cancelled and the RESIDENT is entitled to a full refund of the Entrance fee paid.
-During the first 24 months of occupancy, the RESIDENT may cancel his/her "Agreement" with the organization by giving thirty (30) days written notice to ThriveMore.
-ThriveMore will refund to the RESIDENT all amounts paid to the organization as an entrance fee less four percent (4%) of the "fee" for each month of occupancy, or part thereof, which will be retained by the organization.
-The RESIDENT will receive his/her entrance fee "refund" when RESIDENT'S unit has been occupied by another RESIDENT or within two (2) years of his/her termination of their Agreement, whichever event occurs sooner.
-If the RESIDENT who purchased the Traditional Payment Program cancels the Agreement after twenty-four (24) months of occupancy, there shall be no refund of the entrance fee.
-The RESIDENT who purchased the Fifty-Percent Refund Program has a fifty percent refund option for life and the Resident who purchased the Ninety-Percent Refund Program has a ninety percent refund option for life.
-ThriveMore may cancel the Apartment Residence Agreement prior to or following occupancy by the RESIDENT, upon determining that the RESIDENT has either become incapable of independent living or has failed to comply with the obligations assumed pursuant to the Agreement.
-In the event of such cancellation, the RESIDENT shall receive a full refund if cancellation occurs prior to occupancy; a partial refund if cancellation occurs during the first twenty-four (24) months of occupancy; and, no refund if cancellation occurs thereafter.
+If a RESIDENT dies before occupying an independent living unit in the facility, or if, on account of illness, injury, or incapacity, a RESIDENT would be precluded from occupying an independent living unit in the facility under the terms of the contract for continuing care, the contract is automatically cancelled.
+As noted above, should a RESIDENT die after the initial period of thirty (30) days but prior to move-in, he/she will be entitled to a full refund of the entrance fee paid.
+During the first sixty (60) months of occupancy, the RESIDENT may cancel the Agreement by giving thirty (30) days written notice to ThriveMore.
+ThriveMore will refund to the RESIDENT all amounts paid to the organization as an entrance fee less an amount equal to the amortized remaining value of the entrance fee based on a twenty-four (24) month term; provided, however, that a RESIDENT participating in the Deferred Entrance Fee Plan will only be entitled to a refund equal to the amortized remaining value of the portion of the entrance fee actually paid based on a twenty-four (24) month term starting with the date of occupancy.
+The RESIDENT will receive his/her entrance fee "refund" when RESIDENT's apartment home has been occupied by another RESIDENT or within two (2) years of his/her termination of the Apartment Resident Agreement, whichever event occurs sooner.
+If the RESIDENT who purchased the Traditional Payment Plan or participated in the Deferred Entrance Fee Plan cancels the Agreement after twenty-four (24) months of occupancy, there shall be no refund of the entrance fee.
+The RESIDENT who purchased the Legacy Asset Management Program has a ninety percent (90%) refund option for life.
+ThriveMore may cancel the Residence and Services Agreement prior to or following occupancy by the RESIDENT, upon determining that the RESIDENT has either become incapable of independent living or has failed to comply with the obligations assumed pursuant to the Agreement.
+In the event of such cancellation, the RESIDENT shall receive a full refund if cancellation occurs prior to occupancy; a partial refund if cancellation occurs during the first twenty-four (24) months of occupancy, and, no refund if cancellation occurs thereafter.